 How profitable a bank is affects its safety and soundness.
-Earnings may be retained by the bank, increasing its capital buffer, or be used to deal with problematic loans, likely making the bank better able to withstand financial trouble.
-Conversely, losses lessen a bank's ability to do those things.
+A bank can retain its earnings, boosting its capital buffer, or put them to work addressing problematic loans, likely making the bank better able to withstand financial trouble.
+Losses, on the other hand, diminish a bank's ability to do those things.

-One widely used measure of a bank's earnings is return on equity, calculated by dividing net income (profit, essentially) by total equity.
-PeopleFirst Bank's most recent annualized quarterly return on equity was 1.71 percent, below the national average of 9.28 percent.
+One important measure of a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by the total amount of equity.
+The most recent annualized quarterly return on equity for PeopleFirst Bank was 0.06 percent, below the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank reported net income of $131,000 on total equity of $15.5 million.
-The bank had an annualized return on average assets, or ROA, of 0.24 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $9,000 on total equity of $15.3 million.
+The bank reported an annualized return on average assets, or ROA, of 0.01 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.